 I have some pictures of perfectly sunny days and some pictures of absolute washout weather.

-In all the time we have been living in Costa Rica we experienced the worst weather ever in August.
-That was in 2017 but, it was because a tropical storm hit and caused serious destruction on roads across the country.
+In August of 2017, we had some really horrible weather but, that was because a tropical storm hit and caused serious destruction on roads across the country.

 We were at the beach for a few nights with my dad and it took us two days to drive home.